macroing/CEL4J/README.md

 * `org.macroing.cel4j.java.binary.reader` - An API that provides capabilities to read the `ClassFile` models from streams of bytes.

 #### CEL4J Java Decompiler
-The APIs in this project allows you to decompile Java bytecode into Java source code.

-* `org.macroing.cel4j.java.decompiler` - An API that provides the general contract for a Java decompiler.
+* `org.macroing.cel4j.java.decompiler` - An API that provides the general contract for a Java decompiler and a simple implementation.
-* `org.macroing.cel4j.java.decompiler.simple` - An API that provides a simple Java decompiler implementation.

 #### CEL4J Java Source
 The APIs in this project allows you to parse, manipulate and format Java source code.